 I starting getting engaged with this topic when reading the November 2017 press stories about new archaeological evidence for winemaking in Georgia 8,000 years ago.
 We were told that this pre-dates the winemaking remains previously accepted to be the oldest, which were discovered in northern Iran.
 That confused me because, for several years now, Georgians have been claiming an 8,000 year old unbroken winemaking tradition.
 And then, to make my confusion worse, I saw articles elsewhere saying that the remains of the oldest winery were in Armenia.
-It does not help that popular reporting occasionally fails to differentiate different between “BC” and “years ago”, but to most people a couple of millennia here and there does not seem to matter.
+It does not help that popular reporting occasionally fails to differentiate different between “BC” and “years ago”, as to most people a couple of millennia here and there does not seem to matter.
 In the face of all these claims and a smattering of misinformation, what seemed to be lacking was a recent overview of the evidence with no promotional agenda – which is what I aim to provide here.

 Firstly, as some say there is archaeological evidence for wine in China in 7,000 BC, let’s take a quick look at that claim.
 And dismiss it.
 What was found in China was evidence of a fermented drink.
 Some people have suggested the drink may have been made partially from grapes, but that is speculation, and seems very unlikely.
 Even if true, we would normally expect our wine to be made of grapes exclusively.

-While individual countries now lay claim the oldest winemaking tradition, we must remember that modern-day boundaries did not of course apply back in Neolithic times.
+While individual countries now lay claim to the oldest winemaking tradition, we must remember that modern-day boundaries did not of course apply back in Neolithic times.
 There was a largish region that included (to mix names from different eras) Northern Mesopotamia, Eastern Turkey, the Zagros mountains in Northern Iran, and the South Caucasus, in which there were many new developments: permanent human settlements, plant domestication for food, and crafts such as weaving, dying, stone working, woodwork and pottery.
 It was within this context that, not unsurprisingly perhaps, winemaking seems to have emerged.

 Archaeological evidence can currently only point to the existence of early winemaking activity in a few isolated instances, each one in a particular place and time.
 While important, that evidence sadly can say little about the general picture.
 However, there is also supporting evidence that links this region with the origin of viticulture and winemaking.
 Genetic diversity in a plant is taken to be an indicator that it has existed for a long time – simply because it has had more time to mutate – and the Eurasian wild grape shows its greatest genetic diversity in the Near Eastern uplands, suggesting that grape vines in their wild form originated there.
 Also, Western European grape varieties are closer genetically to the wild vine of Anatolia than they are to more local wild vines, meaning that they probably originated close to Anatolia as domesticated forms, and later spread west.
 This is also consistent with the current indigenous Georgian grape varieties being closely related genetically to those of Western Europe, though by itself that fact does not indicate any particular direction of travel.